Latest News & Programs

 OUR STORY

-The Beach to Bay Heritage Area (BTBHA) is one of thirteen state-certified heritage areas.
+The Beach to Bay Heritage Area (BBHA) is one of thirteen state-certified heritage areas.
 Through a variety of partnerships with individual citizens, representatives of various organizations, and public agencies, the Beach to Bay Heritage Area works to blend economic development at the local level with the conservation of the area's natural, cultural and historic resources in a regional heritage area approach that will better serve all counties and municipalities on Maryland's Lower Eastern Shore.
-The Beach to Bay Heritage Area is a grassroots, nonprofit organization whose purpose is to preserve, protect and promote the cultural, natural and historical heritage of Somerset, Wicomico and Worcester counties.
+The Beach to Bay Heritage Area is a grassroots, nonprofit organization whose purpose is to preserve, protect and promote the cultural, natural and historical heritage of Somerset, Wicomico, and Worcester counties.

 The Beach to Bay Heritage Area just underwent a rebranding process with the help of Choptank Communications.
 Through the interviewing and surveying of stakeholders in our tri-county area, we have honed our message and tightened our strategy to better serve our region.
 We are a regional partner for interpretation, stewardship, and appropriate development of the area's natural, historic and cultural resources.
 The area municipalities within the lower three counties have amended their comprehensive plans to participate in the certified heritage area plan implementation.